fakela/fakela.github.io/content/projects/medium.md

 showInProjects: true
 ---

-I’m also passionate about writing and sharing what I’ve learned both with my teammates and the broader web community
+I’m also passionate about writing and sharing what I’ve learned, both with teammates and the broader community.